 If all of the jobs pass then we move on to Stage 2 of the Travis CI process.

 If the build was kicked off from a pull request being created or updated this stage will do nothing.
-If the branch has been merged into master, then this stage will kick off a deploy.
+If the branch has been merged into main, then this stage will kick off a deploy.
 The deploy will run in its own job deploying our application to Heroku.

 We use Heroku's Release Phase feature.
 Upon deploy, the app installs dependencies, bundles assets, and gets the app ready for launch.
 However, before it launches and releases the app Heroku runs a release script on a one-off dyno.
 If that release script/step succeeds the new app is released on all of the dynos.
 If that release script/step fails then the deploy is halted and we are notified.